uzgoren/girdap/README.md

 <li>Write an output to screen/file</ol>
 <li>Exit</ol>

-girdap provides tools for each of the steps above.
+girdap provides tools for each step above.
 In addition, you can have as many grids and as many variables together governed by different set of equations; and interacting with each other.
 Such a flexibility allows developing various algorithms for fluid-structure interactions and multiphase flows.

 Furthermore, through a driver code (as main.cpp); one can add a custom source term or decide on how to linearize non-linear equations; or how to manage inner and outer loops; how to handle adaptation and many more.
 It is also possible to link 1D/2D domain with a 3D domain using interpolators between grids.
 Cell movements can be controlled as well.